Spice Girls in Sunderland: Record number of passengers travel by Metro for packed Stadium of Light show

 Fifty thousand Spice Girls fans descended on Sunderland for a once-in-a-lifetime show; and a record number of them travelled by Metro for the Stadium of LIght concert.

-Nexus, the public body which owns and manages the transport service, has revealed that an additional 16,000 passenger journeys took place on Thursday, June 6, generating record revenue from ticket sales for a gig held at the Wearside stadium.
+Nexus, the public body which owns and manages the transport service, has revealed that an additional 16,000 passenger journeys took place last Thursday, generating record revenue from ticket sales for a gig held at the Wearside stadium.

 The estimated revenue of more than £40,000 from the Spice Girls concert, which was announced in November 2018.

 That beat average sales for each individual night of Ed Sheeran at St James’s Park last June.

 Huw Lewis, customer services director at Nexus, said Metro played a key part in delivering services for the huge event.

 He said: “We carried an extra 16,000 passengers to and from Sunderland, which is the highest footfall we have ever had for a concert at the Stadium of Light.